 - Are the soil types suitable for this type of development?

-- What is the access to water (quanity and quality)?
+- What is the access to water (quantity and quality)?

-- Is the layout of the site conducive to the type of business you are in?
+- Is the layout of the site conducive to the type of business (accessible, appearance, amenities, etc.)?

 - Are there physical encumbrances (trees, buildings, etc.)?